cardan22/pastryhub/README.md

 * **dj3-cloudinary-storage:** This package simplifies integration with Cloudinary by implementing the Django Storage API, making it easier to work with media assets.
 * **django-allauth:** It's a comprehensive suite of Django applications that addresses various aspects of user authentication, registration, account management, and third-party (social) account authentication.
 * **django-crispy-forms:** This package enhances the rendering of Django forms, offering more control and elegance in form presentation.
-* **crispy-bootstrap5:** It's a template pack for django-crispy-forms that is tailored for use with Bootstrap 5, further improving the presentation of forms."
+* **crispy-bootstrap5:** It's a template pack for django-crispy-forms that is tailored for use with Bootstrap 5, further improving the presentation of forms.
 * **richtextfield:** This package was integrated to provide a rich text editor, enabling users to create and edit content with ease.

 ### Frameworks & Tools